 What is the purpose of articles of association?

 In very simple terms, articles of association specify the rules that company officers (directors and secretaries) must implement when running the business.

 They cover a range of topics, including:

 - the rights of company members (shareholders or guarantors)

 - the duties and powers of company directors

-- procedures for appointing and removing company officers
+- the procedures for appointing and removing company officers

 - how decisions are made

-- procedures for issuing and transferring company shares
+- the procedures for issuing and transferring company shares

 - how to approve and issue dividends

-- requirements for board meetings and general meetings
+- and the requirements for board meetings and general meetings

 It is important that all company officers and members are familiar with the contents of the articles of association.
 Companies should keep a copy at their registered office or SAIL address.

 You can also view a company’s articles of association (as well as other incorporation documents and company details) online via Companies House Service.
 If they are not available to view, it means that the company is using the Model articles of association.